Topological data analysis of C. elegans locomotion and behavior: Materials and methods

 We applied multiclass support vector machines (SVM) to classify samples according to viscosity of their environments.
-We use the ksvm function from the kernlab package in R on the discretized average persistence landscapes.
+We use the ksvm function from the kernlab package in R on the average persistence landscapes of the videos.
 Accuracy was estimated using 10-fold cross validation with cost set to 10.
 Cross validation was repeated 20 times and the results were averaged.
-A confusion matrix for one instance of SVM with 10-fold cross validation was also computed.
+A confusion matrix for one instance of SVM with 10-fold cross validation was also computed and is shown in \Cref{table:permutationtest-SVMconfusion} (B).

-Finally, as a proof of concept, we used support vector regression (SVR) to approximate viscosity of the worm environments.
-Viscosities were estimated by partitioning the dataset into 10 parts, building 10 SVR models, and using the leave-one-out approach to approximate the viscosities on each part.
-This process was repeated for 10 different partitions and the resulting visocities estimates were averaged.
+We used support vector regression (SVR) to approximate viscosity of the worm environments given the worm's behavior data.
+The goal was to assess how predictive our techniques are.
+Accuracy was estimated by averaging 10 repetitions of 10-fold cross validation.
+Results are plotted in \Cref{fig:SVR}.

+As a final step we applied cross validation to the hyperparameter window length.
+We cross-validated the choice of window length by running the above pipeline for window lengths of $1$, $10$, $20$, and $30$ on a subset of the data.
+To reduce total computation time, we restricted to the first minute of each video, which corresponds to $1800$ frames.
+We then compared the permutation test and multiclass SVM results to see which hyperparameter choice gave the best results.
+The results from cross validation of window length can be found in \Cref{sec:wl-cross-validation}.